-I love this passage.
+I love Matthew 27:62–66.
 “Go make the tomb as secure as you can.”
 Yeah, good luck with that, because you’re dealing with a Savior whom death can’t stop.
 You’re dealing with a God who brings death to life.
 You are trying to put limits on the one who is the resurrection and the life.
 I love it.
 So as we have prayed through this journey with Jesus to the cross, Good Friday, remembering his death on the cross.
 Think about, just put yourself in the shoes of the disciples.

 Jesus, we praise you, that death could not hold you.

 All those who would look to Jesus, the women who sat there watching and weeping as he hung on the cross.
 Just the sorrow, and the hurt, and the pain, and the emptiness, and the loneliness that they felt on this Saturday.
 And here, you see government forces working to make sure that his legacy comes to an end, that his words are proven wrong, and that his followers don’t have any fuel for further trust in him.
 And in a matter of one more day, everything will be different.